 Using Lavender During Pregnancy: Is It Harmful?

 Pregnancy brings with it a gamut of physical and emotional changes.
 Although all expectant mothers look forward to bringing their little bundle of joy into the world, some have a difficult time through their pregnancy journey.
 There is enough emphasis on sleeping, eating and exercising right, but the stress and fatigue won’t leave easily.
 That’s when one can make complete use of herbs which have therapeutic properties and can prove to be a worthy choice for pregnant women.
-In this article, we shall talk about lavender in its different forms available for therapeutic use and know if it is safe for pregnant women to use it.
+In this article, we shall talk about lavender in its different forms available for therapeutic use and know if lavender in pregnancy is safe for use.

 Is Lavender Safe to Use During Pregnancy?